iter8-tools/iter8/samples/README.md

 oc -n openshift-gitops  get secret argocd-cluster-cluster -o jsonpath="{.data.admin\.password}" | base64 -d
 ```

-### Setup Github token
+### Setup GitHub token

-Components in the CI/CD pipeline will need to modify your Github repo via creating PRs, and you need to provide authentication to it by creating a Github Personal Access Token.
+Components in the CI/CD pipeline will need to modify your GitHub repo via creating PRs, and you need to provide authentication to it by creating a GitHub Personal Access Token.
 Go to github.com > upper right corner > Settings > Developer settings > Personal access token > Generate new token

 Copy the token and make a Kubernetes secret from it so it can be used at runtime by the CI/CD pipeline.